solaeus/trade_bot/README.md

 # Veloren Trading Bot

+> [!CAUTION]
+> As of February 2025, bots such as this one are no longer allowed on the official Veloren server.

 A bot that buys, sells and trades with players.

 The bot is containerized and can be run without compiling or building anything.
 Alternatively, you